DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-14-service-worker.md

 And if we take it offline, it looks the same.  as the static assets were all loaded and cached.

 Now let's add some dynamic content.
-In `app.component.ts` I added these two methods:
+In `app.component.ts` I added this method:

 ```typescript
   private initializeData() {